dcjones/polee/README.md

 # Polee

 Polee is an alternative methodology for the analysis of RNA-Seq data.
-A lot of RNA-Seq analysis does not consider the full likelihood, but instead takes a two-step approach of first estimating transcript or gene expression then treating those estimates as observations in subsequent analysis.
+A lot of RNA-Seq analyses do not consider the full likelihood, but instead take a two-step approach of first estimating transcript or gene expression then treating those estimates as observations in subsequent analysis.
 This is more efficient than a full probabilistic model encompassing all the reads in the experiment, but does not fully account for uncertainty.
-To overcome this shortcoming we make a compact and efficient approximation of the likelihood function, and substitute it in place of the real thing.
-The end result is more accurate analysis of RNA-Seq (e.g. differential expression) while remaining tractable on inexpensive computers.
+To overcome this shortcoming Polee makes a compact and efficient approximation of the likelihood function, and substitutes it in place of the real thing.
+The end result is more accurate analysis of RNA-Seq (e.g., differential expression) while remaining tractable on inexpensive computers.